modo-studio/xpibtool/README.md

 xpibtool
 ================

+### Why this tool?
+If you are building cross-platform frameworks, you can use macros in code to conditionally select the code you want to include depending on the platform.
+However, that's not possible with IB files.
+If you add a iOS Storyboard and you try to compile your framework for macOS, your framework **won't compile**.
+Thanks to this tool you can solve this issue.
+It'll copy and link only the `.xib` and `.storyboard` that match the platform you are building for.

 ### Setup
 1. Install Swift if you didn't have it installed.
 2. Git clone the repository `git clone git@github.com:carambalabs/xpibtool.git`